Parents of Georgia Tech student shot by police file lawsuit

 Schultz was an engineering student and the president of the Pride Alliance at Georgia Tech.
 Schultz identified as nonbinary and intersex and preferred the pronouns "they" and "them" rather than "he" and "him."

-William Schultz said after the shooting that his child was a great student with a 3.9 GPA and was on track to graduate early in December 2017.
-He said Scout had spent the summer at home to decompress after having worked straight through the two previous summers.
+William Schultz said Thursday that his child was a great student with a 3.9 GPA and was on track to graduate early in December 2017.
+Georgia Tech had submitted a patent application on Scout Schultz's behalf.

+"This is just the beginning of the good things that could have come if Scout had lived," William Schultz told reporters, marveling at his child's intellect and talent.

+Georgia Tech made changes after the shooting, including expanding the LGBTQIA Resource Center, pouring more money into mental health wellness on campus, changing policy and training for officers and equipping every officer with a stun gun, Stewart said.

+"We salute Georgia Tech for the changes that they made after this," Stewart said Thursday.
+"But it was too late.
+It shouldn't have taken a death for Georgia Tech to make these changes."

+Some people have pointed out that Scout Schultz urged officers to shoot, seeming to want to die, Stewart noted.
+But that doesn't matter, he said, because officers should be trained to such a high degree and standard that they shouldn't heed that call.

-Scout Schultz had gone through counseling after attempting suicide two years before the shooting, but William Schultz said there was no indication anything was wrong when he dropped Scout off at school the month before the shooting.
+William Schultz has previously said Scout Schultz had gone through counseling after attempting suicide two years before the shooting, but there was no indication anything was wrong when he dropped Scout off at school the month before the shooting.

+The GBI investigated the shooting and turned over its files to Fulton County District Attorney Paul Howard to determine whether any prosecution is warranted.
+A spokesman for Howard said Thursday that his office's investigation is ongoing.

 Comments